Last updated: ET

 Foreign diplomatic offices in Canada – Global Affairs Canada

-Nepalese authorities have suspended all commercial flights in and out of the country and closed all land borders until further notice.
+Nepalese authorities have closed all land borders until further notice.

 Every country or territory decides who can enter or exit through its borders.
 The Government of Canada cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 We have obtained the information on this page from the Nepalese authorities.
 It can, however, change at any time.

 Verify this information with foreign diplomatic missions and consulates in Canada.

 Entry requirements vary depending on the type of passport you use for travel.

 Before you travel, check with your transportation company about passport requirements.
 Its rules on passport validity may be more stringent than the country’s entry rules.